opiter09/RPG-Maker-GB-Message-Editor/README.md

   os.startfile().
 I am given to understand that this function only works on Windows, so you may have to forgo this small convenience
 - The find-and-replace does not try to word wrap or anything like that, so be careful if you try to replace a shorter phrase with a longer one.
 Also, it affects all instances in all messages, not just all instances in the current message

+Finally, if you are new to downloading things off of GitHub, know that you may download these files by pressing the green "Code" button, and then selecting "Download ZIP."

 # Note
 This more applies to editing things in-game, but for all messages you should use the *third* font, the one with only uppercase letters.
 Otherwise, it will render